Texas Construction Worker Overtime Pay: Construction Boom Leads to Increase in Wage Theft

 According to federal and Texas law, every worker they hire, even for a day, is considered an employee of that company, and every one entitled to all of the protections that entails, including minimum wage and overtime laws.

 The Department of Labor website is full of information workers can use to make sure they are paid correctly for the work that they do.
 If you are making less than the minimum wage and/or working more than 40 hours a week, please take a moment to educate yourself on the provisions of the FLSA.
-If you have any questions, please contact the Texas Overtime Wage Theft Lawyers at Hill Law Firm today for a free consultation.
+If you have any questions, please contact the Texas Overtime Wage Theft Lawyer at Hill Law Firm today for a free consultation.